20 Questions to ask when buying a Condo in Venice FL

 - Neighborhood?
 What’s the neighborhood like?

 - Parking?
 Does the unit come with reserved parking?
-Is there adequate additional parking for guests?
+Is there adequate extra parking for guests?

 - What is the pet policy?
 How many pets can you bring?